Corporate Governance

 Details of skills and reasons for selection

-With regard to the skill sets required by the Board of Directors, the Company’s management strategy is business growth centered on both the dispensing pharmacy business and the cosmetic and drug store business, and the Board of Directors considers and selects the skills required to develop supervisory functions that contribute to the enhancement of corporate value over the medium to long term, after deliberation by the Nomination and Remuneration Committee.
+With regard to the skill sets required by the Board of Directors, the Company’s management strategy is business growth centered on both the dispensing pharmacy business and the retail business, and the Board of Directors considers and selects the skills required to develop supervisory functions that contribute to the enhancement of corporate value over the medium to long term, after deliberation by the Nomination and Remuneration Committee.

 Necessary skills